Frequently Asked Questions

 A. The total Allowed Shares for Palantir, based upon the valid claims submitted, is 5,895,855.
 The Receivership was in possession of 5,740,249 shares, of which: (a) 966,995 were sold for the Plan Fund and associated commissions and taxes; (b) 1,052,465 were sold to fund the Tax Holding Account to pay known tax liabilities of the Receivership; and (c) 716,003 were sold to fund the administrative reserve for potential tax liabilities of the Receivership.
-That leaves 3,004,786 shares – or 51% of the Allowed Shares – available for distribution to claimants.
-Therefore, each claimant will receive 51% of their Allowed Shares, and we are working to complete the bulk of the distribution in March 2021.
-There will not be another distribution of Palantir shares.
-However, if there are excess cash reserves after the final tax liabilities are ascertained (no earlier than 2023), the Receiver may be able to make a cash distribution at such later date.
-The Receiver notes that all of these sales and reserves were completed consistent with the Distribution Plan in this case and pursuant to Court order – please see the Motion By Receiver Kathy Bazoian Phelps For Order: (1) Approving Sale And Distribution Of Palantir Shares Pursuant To Distribution Plan; And (2) For Modification Of The Distribution Plan [Doc 638] on the Filing / Court Documents tab for more information.
+That left 3,004,786 shares – or 51% of the Allowed Shares – available for distribution to claimants, which was completed during the Second Quarter of 2021.

 The Plan Fund is primarily to be used to pay those Class 3 claims, as well as administrative expenses and subordinated claims.
-So while administrative fees are to be paid from the Plan Fund, most of the Plan Fund is used to pay creditor claims.
+While administrative fees are to be paid from the Plan Fund, most of the Plan Fund is used to pay creditor claims.
 Any administrative fees that will be paid are subject to approval of the Court.

 A. When the receivership was created, by operation of federal law the receivership assets became part of a Qualified Settlement Fund, or QSF.
 A QSF is a taxable entity that has tax obligations independent of the original SRA funds, and independent of any of your individual tax obligations.
 The Receiver has engaged professional tax counsel and accountants to assess the tax obligations of the QSF.